RosettaCommons/demos/public/fragment_picking/README.md

 ````

 The fragment files can be found in <whatever version you ran>/output_files.
 There are example outputs already.
 The newly generated ones will contains ".200".
 So, you can check whether it worked.

+**IMPORTANT**
+The *small.vall.gz* used here for fragment picking is only used to speed up the demo.
+You have to change this to the vall database on your system!